Introduction

 model.fit(X_train, y_train)

-CuriosityTech Insight: Comparing different algorithms is crucial to select the best-performing model.
+CuriosityTech Insight :- Comparing different algorithms is crucial to select the best-performing model.

 Section 8 – Step 6: Model Evaluation